 In 1921 Mallory was invited to participate in a British Everest expedition because of his achievements in the Alps.
 The aim of this expedition, organised by the Royal Geographical Society and the Alpine Club, was to explore the Everest massif and explore a possible route to the summit.
 A promising ascent was found on the Tibetan north side of Mount Everest.
 The team led by Mallory was not equipped adequate for a serious climb to the top, nevertheless they were able to spot a route and decided to give it another try in the following year.
-Mallory was also part of the second expedition in 1922.
+Mallory also took part in the second expedition in 1922.
 This time the ascent to the summit should be tried.
 Here a height of over 8300 m was reached.
-A severe avalanche accident in which seven porters died led to the end of this expedition.
+A severe avalanche accident, in which seven porters died under Mallory’s leadership, led to the end of this expedition.
+Mallory made himself heavy reproaches in the rest of his life that the carriers had come to death.
 In 1924 Mallory and the other participants of this expedition were awarded the first Olympic Mountaineering Prize Prix olympique d’alpinisme during the Winter Olympics in Chamonix.

 At yovisto academic video search , you can enjoy the talk of Wade Davis at the ‘Cahners Theater’ in Boston.
 The author of the book ‘Into the Silence’ re-creates the climbers’ heroic efforts to conquer the mountain and sets their remarkable achievements in sweeping historical context.

 - Sir Georg Everest and his Trigonometric Survey of India, SciHi Blog